Author ORCID Identifier

 Digital Object Identifier (DOI)

 Watts, Dana Specker, "THE RELATIONSHIP BETWEEN PROFESSIONAL DEVELOPMENT AND PROFESSIONAL CAPITAL: A CASE STUDY OF INTERNATIONAL SCHOOLS IN ASIA" (2018).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 44.

 Adult and Continuing Education and Teaching Commons, Educational Leadership Commons, Elementary Education and Teaching Commons, Junior High, Intermediate, Middle School Education and Teaching Commons, Secondary Education and Teaching Commons